Durduguzel/youtrack-multilang-microservices/README.md

-# Polyglot Microservices Platform
+# YouTrack Polyglot Microservices Platform
 *(Docker + API Gateway + Pure PHP UI)*

-This repository contains a fully containerized **microservices platform** built entirely with Docker.
+This repository contains a **team-based, polyglot microservices template** designed for collaborative development.
-The project demonstrates how multiple languages and technologies (**Java, Node.js, PHP**) can coexist within a single, coherent system using modern backend architecture principles.
+Each developer works on an isolated service using a different technology stack, while sharing a common gateway and UI.

+The project is intentionally kept **simple and dependency-free by default** so that every developer can start coding immediately.
+Infrastructure components (PostgreSQL, Redis, RabbitMQ) are included **as optional building blocks** and can be enabled when needed.

 ---

-## Goals of the Project
+## Project Goals

-- Build a real microservice-based architecture from scratch
-- Use multiple programming languages in the same system
+- Provide a **ready-to-use microservices template** for team development
+- Enable parallel development with **clear service ownership**
+- Demonstrate polyglot backend development (**Java, Node.js, PHP**)
-- Practice API Gateway, service-to-service communication and internal auth
+- Practice API Gateway and service isolation
-- Integrate PostgreSQL, Redis and RabbitMQ
-- Apply event-driven architecture
-- Implement minimum observability (Request ID propagation)
+- Allow optional infrastructure integration (DB / Cache / Messaging)
-- Run everything **without installing runtimes on the host machine**
+- Run everything via Docker without installing runtimes locally

 ---